A Victorian tale of gender-bending, hidden identity, obsession and gruesome murder, set in Edinburgh's Old Town.

 The search for the killer comes dangerously close to Liz as she uncovers her own family secrets.

 This first book in the Doctresses series launched on 24th April 2020.
+Available in paperback, hardback, ebook and Kindle.
 Order on:

 Free ebook download on Smashwords